Barnwell Industries (NYSE:BRN) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Barnwell Industries (NYSE:BRN – Free Report) in a research report released on Sunday.
+StockNews.com initiated coverage on shares of Barnwell Industries (NYSE:BRN – Free Report) in a research report sent to investors on Monday.
 The firm issued a hold rating on the stock.

-Barnwell Industries (NYSE:BRN – Get Free Report) last posted its quarterly earnings results on Friday, December 15th.
-The company reported ($0.01) earnings per share (EPS) for the quarter.
-Barnwell Industries had a negative return on equity of 5.06% and a negative net margin of 3.80%.
-The business had revenue of $6.84 million during the quarter.
+Barnwell Industries (NYSE:BRN – Get Free Report) last announced its quarterly earnings results on Monday, February 12th.
+The company reported ($0.07) earnings per share for the quarter.
+The company had revenue of $6.16 million during the quarter.
+Barnwell Industries had a negative net margin of 11.35% and a negative return on equity of 14.62%.

 Insider Activity at Barnwell Industries